Flexing infinite frameworks with applications to braced Penrose tilings: Bracing of infinite P-frameworks

 In \cite{power2021parallelogram}, Power proved that a \emph{parallelogram framework} $(G,\rho)$ (a P-framework that is the 1-skeleton of a parallelogram tiling of the plane) has a connected bracing graph if and only if it is \emph{infinitesimally rigid}; i.e.~for every map $\mu: V_G \rightarrow \mathbb{R}^2$ with

 there exists a real-valued $2 \times 2$ skew-symmetric matrix $S$ and a point $q \in \mathbb{R}^2$ so that $\mu(v) = S \rho(v) +q$ for all $v \in V_G$.
-While infinitesimal rigidity is a sufficient condition for rigidity for finite frameworks (see \cite{Asimow1978TheRO}), and is also a sufficient condition for rigidity for generic countably infinite frameworks in the plane (see \cite[Theorem 4.1]{Kitson2018}), this is not the case for non-generic frameworks; for example, see \Cref{fig:InfRigidFlexible} for an example of an infinitesimally rigid but flexible framework.
-Since all parallelogram frameworks are non-generic, this implies we cannot use Power's result to prove a weaker version of \Cref{thm:bracedPframeworks} for countably infinite parallelogram frameworks.
+While infinitesimal rigidity is a sufficient condition for rigidity for finite frameworks (see \cite{Asimow1978TheRO}), and is also a sufficient condition for rigidity for generic countably infinite frameworks in the plane (see \cite[Theorem 4.1]{Kitson2018}), this is not the case for non-generic frameworks; see \Cref{fig:InfRigidFlexible} for an example of an infinitesimally rigid but flexible framework.
+Since all parallelogram frameworks are non-generic, a weaker version of \Cref{thm:bracedPframeworks} for countably infinite parallelogram frameworks does not directly follow from Power's result.
 However, we can obtain the following result by combining Power's result with \Cref{thm:bracedPframeworks}.

 \begin{corollary} A parallelogram framework is rigid if and only if it is infinitesimally rigid. \end{corollary}

 A major obstacle to extending \Cref{c:parallelogram} to P-frameworks is that Power's proof requires that the union of any two ribbons contains at most one 4-cycle.
 While this extra condition holds for parallelogram frameworks, it does not for all P-frameworks; for example, the union of any two distinct ribbons of 1-skeleton of the cube is exactly two disjoint 4-cycles; see \Cref{fig:cube}.